 Our almond, pistachio, and wine grape crop sales are highly seasonal with a majority of our sales occurring during the third and fourth quarters.
 Nut and grape crop markets are particularly sensitive to the size of each year's world crop and the demand for those crops.
 Large crops in California and abroad can rapidly depress prices.
 Crop prices, especially almonds, are also adversely affected by a strong U.S. dollar, which makes U.S. exports more expensive and decreases demand for the products we produce.
-China is the second largest purchaser of California almonds and has recently experienced a decline in currency exchange rates, which reduces their purchasing power.
+China is the second largest purchaser of California almonds and its currency exchange rate has remained steady thus far in 2020.
 The low value of the U.S. dollar in prior years has helped to maintain strong almond prices in overseas markets.
 Lastly, increased tariffs from China and India, which are major customers of almonds and pistachios, can make American products less competitive and push customers to switch to another producing country.